 |Market risks||Being a fixed income investment avenue, PPF does not face any market risk and give secured returns||If you choose unit-linked LIC plans, your investments would be exposed to market risks|

 Thus, both the PPF scheme and the LIC scheme are different from one another.

 Both schemes have their respective pros and cons.
 You should judge your financial needs before you pick either.
 The PPF scheme helps you accumulate a guaranteed corpus which is also tax-efficient in nature.
 In contrast, LIC plans help you provide financial security to your family in case of your premature demise.
 Thus, the rationale for buying both schemes is different.
 However, if you are looking from the investment point of view, you can pick PPF for fixed returns or LIC ULIPs for market-linked gains.
 For fixed returns, you can compare PPF vs LIC Jeevan Labh which is an endowment plan with guaranteed benefits.

-Both the schemes help you accumulate a corpus through long term investments and avail of tax benefits.
+Both the schemes help you accumulate a corpus through long-term investments and avail of tax benefits.
 So, judge your financial needs and then make a choice.
-You can even choose both the avenues for their respective advantages and build up a diversified financial portfolio.
+You can even choose both avenues for their respective advantages and build up a diversified financial portfolio.